vrk-kpa/opendata/doc/custom-modules-drupal.md

   ### SERVICE_ALERT_FEATURE
   Work in progress

+## YTP-DRUPAL-FOOTER

+  Creates content for page footer region.
+Contains (1) an editable block for free text, (2) a menu block for links and (3) a block for social media buttons.

+  Dependencies:

+  ### Initialization

+    0. The feature is installed by Ansible.

+    1. Site owner info block
+      Make block content translatable: Configuration -> Regional and language -> Multilingual settings.
+Click on "Variables" tab.
+Select variable Other -> Site owner info and save.

+      Make text format translatable: Configuration -> Regional and language -> Multilingual settings.
+Click on "Strings" tab.
+Select text format you will use for the block ("Filtered HTML" being default value) and save.

+      Set block title at Structure -> Blocks -> Site owner info.
+It should be "<none>".
+If you use a block title, you can translate it here.

+      Set block content as variable at Configuration -> System -> Variables.
+The variable to translate is Other -> Site owner info.

+  ### Editing

 ## YTP-DRUPAL-TUTORIAL

   Creates a tutorial block on front page.
 The block will determine if user is registered, belongs